A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Experiments

 As analysis in Section \ref{se:3-1}, the general atmospheric scattering model can be simplified to Eq.(\ref{eq:5}).
 According to Eq.(\ref{eq:5}), one haze image ($I$) can be seen as a clear image ($J$) plus a content related noise image $M$, which is a general additive noise model.
 For CNN-based image denoising or restoration, most of the noise models can be transformed into an additive noise model, e.g., the multiplicative noise model can be transformed into an additive noise model by logarithmic transformation.
 Thus, the proposed input-size flexibility cGAN is a general image restoration model.

 The haze map ($M$) of Eq.(\ref{eq:5}) can be thought of as a kind of content related noise in a haze image.
 The visualizations of $M$ are shown in Fig. \ref{fig:hazemap}.
 The haze maps in Fig \ref{fig:hazemap} is the transformed results of $M$, which is same as the transformation of $J^g$, i.e., add 1 and multiply by the mean.
 From Fig. \ref{fig:hazemap}, it can be seen that the haze maps relate with the color, illumination and the concentration of haze, also the content of the corresponding haze images.
 Similar to the haze of real scenes, there is no specific rule for these generated haze maps.
+Moreover, the visualizations of $M_{fusion}$ for multi-scale cGAN are also shown in Fig. \ref{fig:hazemap-multi}, the characteristics of these haze maps are similar to those in Fig. \ref{fig:hazemap}.

 Considering the applicability, image dehazing can usually be used to the preprocess step of other computer vision tasks.
 The proposed image dehazing algorithm can be used to assist object detection, as shown in Fig.\ref{fig:detection}, which is the comparison of object detection results before and after dehazing with the proposed UR-Net-7.
 The detection algorithm is SNIPER \cite{38SinghND18}, we only use the released code\footnote{https://github.com/mahyarnajibi/SNIPER} and the pre-trained model for detection.
 From the detection results of the two images in the middle of Fig.\ref{fig:detection}, we can see that more objects can be detected after dehazing with UR-Net-7 (the objects in the red rectangle).